Search for University of Bristol student missing after hiking in Romania enters 10th day

 “Unfortunately, these efforts have not led to the identification of relevant new information so far”, the organisation said.

-At the request of Smyth’s family, Salvamont Brasov also released a photograph of him and appealed for anyone with information to come forward.
-His mother, Jo Smyth, told Romanian broadcaster Antena1 TV, “We are hoping and praying he’s somehow survived this, against all odds, as the thought of life without him is unbearable.”
+His mother, Jo Smyth, told Romanian broadcaster Antena1 TV: “We are hoping and praying he’s somehow survived this, against all odds, as the thought of life without him is unbearable.”
 She added that he had chosen to go on the hiking trip by himself without informing his family, and that his phone had last sent a signal from a remote mountainous area.

 Most Read

 Sebastian Marinescu, a local mountain rescuer, told the BBC that the call had come from an area affected by severe winds, thick fog, and heavy snow.
-He said Smyth was advised to turn back and retrace his steps to avoid the risk of falling asleep from hypothermia, but admitted that he sounded “physically exhausted” and “disoriented” on the call.
+He said George was advised to turn back and retrace his steps to avoid the risk of falling asleep from hypothermia, but admitted that he sounded “physically exhausted” and “disoriented” on the call.

-“We still cannot fully understand why he continued forward, especially since darkness sets in around 5pm at this time of year,” Marinescu said.
+“We still cannot fully understand why he continued forward, especially since darkness sets in around 5pm at this time of year,” Sebastian said.
 The operation was suspended after a week due to the threat of avalanches, he added.

 “We cannot fight against nature, and until the weather allows us safe access, we cannot advance the search without endangering the lives of our rescuers.”
 He assured reporters that the team would continue all efforts to bring the student home.